sposso/Spatial-and-Temporal-Analysis-of-the-fNIRS-based-Decoding-Models-for-Speech-Perception/README.md

 ## Explanation of the repository's scripts
+0. **Audio_data.py** : Contains a function to load the fNIRS DATA.[Here](https://github.com/sposso/fNIRS-preprocessing-guide), you can find a detailed tutorial on the implementation and the dataset.

-1. **train_shap.py** :  Contains functions to train Linear SVC and LDA models, and compute SHAP values for the test set samples.
+1. **train_shap.py** :  Contains a function to train Linear SVC and LDA models, and compute SHAP values for the test set samples.

    <ins>Key points to consider</ins> :